 Samuel E. Ross

-Math & Econ @ Haverford College • Research Intern @ Federal Reserve Board
+Math & Econ @ Haverford College • DSGE Intern @ New York Fed

-I am a research intern at the Federal Reserve Board studying mathematics and economics at Haverford College.
+I am a summer intern at the New York Fed studying mathematics and economics at Haverford College.
 I am also a research assistant for Professor Kenneth S. Rogoff at Harvard University.
-My principal interests are macroeconomics, finance, and industrial organization.
+My principal research interests are macroeconomics and finance.
 After college, I plan to pursue a Ph.D. in economics and a career as an academic.

-At Haverford, I lead the Economics Research Club and the Problem Solving Group (math club) and play for the varsity cricket team.
+At Haverford, I lead the Economics Research Club and the Problem Solving Group (a math competition club) and play for the varsity cricket team.
 I enjoy fly fishing and crosswords in my free time.